ibm-cloud-docs/FileStorage/managing-file-storage.md

 ## Canceling a storage volume

-If you no longer need a specific volume, you can cancel it.
+If you no longer need a specific volume, you can cancel that storage.
 To cancel a storage volume, you need to revoke access from any hosts first.

 1. Click **Storage**>**{{site.data.keyword.filestorage_short}}**.
 2. Click **Actions** for the volume to be canceled, and select **Cancel {{site.data.keyword.filestorage_short}}**.